testflows/TestFlows-WebSite/source/_drafts/working_with_requirements_just_like_with_code.md

 are not allowed and would indicate that a requirement is not met and the function {%katex%}add(a,b){%endkatex%} has a bug.

-Most software developers and testers do not think of a software system under test as a state machine, however, as two simples examples above show, thinking of requirements and as system as whole in terms of infinite state sequences helps understand what a requirement is and what system actually must do at a deeper and much more precise level.
+Most software developers and testers do not think of a software system under test as a state machine; however, as the two simple examples above show, thinking of requirements and the system as a whole in terms of infinite state sequences helps understand what a requirement is and what the system actually must do at a deeper and much more precise level.

 Here is the quote that Leslie Lamport gives in the [first video in his "Introduction to TLA+" video series](https://youtu.be/p54W-XOIEF8?list=PLWAv2Etpa7AOAwkreYImYt0gIpOdWQevD&t=491) that emphasizes the benefits of thinking about a software system as a state machine.